Full Kokoda Schools Program

 -Tent hire and floor mats.

--Snack Pack for each expedition day to get you between meals
+-Snack Pack for each expedition day to get you between meals (including muesli bars, lollies and nuts)

 -VHF Radio contact with Port Moresby, Kokoda and 10 other Track villages for emergency purposes.